Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 So, what can you see?
 Within the solar system, you’ll have fantastic views of the moons and its craterlets, mountains, ridges, etc. You’ll also be able to see Jupiter, its moons, the Red Spot, and cloud belts.
 When it comes to Saturn, you’ll be able to identify the planet, see its rings, and the Cassini Division.
 However, Neptune and Uranus will appear as dots.
 This is how the latter are usually seen in many similar telescopes.

 Beyond, you’ll identify open clusters, double stars, Orion Nebula, and Ring Nebula.
-Although still limiting, it’s certainly enough to wet your taste buds and eventually justify buying a larger telescope.
+Although still limiting, I think it’s certainly enough to wet your taste buds and eventually justify buying a larger telescope.

 Terrestrial Use